camerahub/camerahub/docs/INSTALL-SOURCE.md

 # Installing from source

 This method of installation is required if you want to work on the source code.
-To install PhotoDB from source, clone this repo and run these steps to create a virtualenv with all the dependencies:
+To install CameraHub from source, clone this repo and run these steps to create a virtualenv with all the dependencies:

 ```sh